MokahalA/easy-tutor/README.md

 ### Features

 - View tutoring services available for all subjects and their prices.
-- Booking forms for booking a time slot with a tutor.
+- User information forms for booking a time slot with a tutor.